Daniyalme/ML-Course/KMeans-CURE-DBSCAN/README.md

 ---

-## 2. Breast Cancer Prevention using K-Means Algorithm
+## 2. Breast Cancer Prevention Using K-Means Algorithm

 ### Overview
 This project applies the K-Means clustering algorithm to classify breast cancer cells based on the Wisconsin Diagnostic Breast Cancer dataset.
 The dataset contains 30 features extracted from cell images, and the goal is to cluster the data for cancer detection.